 In the sculpture, the book can be seen in the man’s left hand.
-The lovers’ lips do not actually touch in the sculpture, suggesting that they were interrupted and met their demise without their lips ever having touched.
-When critics first saw the statue in 1887, they suggested the less specific title “The Kiss”, and this is now the title of this masterpiece.
+The lovers’ lips do not touch in the sculpture, suggesting that they were interrupted and met their demise without their lips ever having touched.
+When critics first saw the statue in 1887, they suggested the less specific title “The Kiss,” and this is now the title of this masterpiece.

 Rodin’s approach to sculpting the couple was to pay homage to them both as full partners in passion.
 The eroticism in the sculpture made it controversial, especially when a bronze version of The Kiss was sent for display at the 1893 World’s Columbian Exposition in Chicago.
-The statue was considered unsuitable for general public viewing and was quarantined for private viewing.
+The statue was considered unsuitable for general public viewing and was quarantined for private viewings only.

 With successive works, Rodin’s reputation grew slowly, and he became the preeminent French sculptor, and by 1900, when he was 60 years old, he was a world-renowned artist.
 Rodin is one of the few sculptors widely known outside the specialist visual arts community.

 - French: Le Baiser